luker983/qr-code-stl-generator/README.md

 ## Troubleshooting

+* Make sure you're using 3.x
+* Make sure you're using Blender 2.8x
+*
-If you run into issues, feel free to email me at lukerindels98@hotmail.com
+If you run into other issues, feel free to email me at lukerindels98@hotmail.com